jrgrant-uliv/capstone-project-csck700/README.md

 ![Alt text](resources/control_click_terminal.png)

 ### 2. Paperspace Gradient
+Instructions for running the experiment in Paperspace Gradient

-This section assumes you have a Paperspace Gradient account, to register one go here: https://console.paperspace.com/login
+These instructions assume you have a Paperspace Gradient account, to register one go here: https://console.paperspace.com/login

 Create a Paperspace Gradient project: